derbyjs/derby-site/md/docs/derby-0.6/views/template-syntax/functions-and-events.md

 ### Special HTML rules

 As a convenience, an `on-click` listener can be added to a link without an `href`.
-Derby will add an `href="#"` and cancel the default action automatically if no href is specified.
+Derby will add an `href="#"` and prevent the default action automatically if no href is specified.

 ```derby
 <!-- Derby will add an href="#" when there is a click handler -->